browserengineering/book/book/visual-effects.md

 chromosome).
 Moreover, different people have different ratios of cone types and those cone types use different protein structures that vary in the exact frequency of green, red, and blue that they respond to.
-The human perception of color is a topic that combines software, hardware, chemistry, biology, and psychology.
+The study of color thus combines software, hardware, chemistry, biology, and psychology.
 :::

 [cones]: https://en.wikipedia.org/wiki/Cone_cell